Jetinat0r/PrimaryMonitorSwapper/README.md

 # PrimaryMonitorSwapper
-A simple command line utility to quickly swap which monitor is the primary one.
+A simple Windows command line utility to quickly swap which monitor is the primary one.
-Mostly made for applications like Source games that dislike being on any monitor other than the primary one.
+Mostly made for applications like [Source Engine](https://developer.valvesoftware.com/wiki/Source) games that dislike being on any monitor other than the primary one.

+## Install Instructions
+If running on 64 bit Windows x86 architecture, you can download the latest [release](https://github.com/Jetinat0r/PrimaryMonitorSwapper/releases/latest)

 ## Build Instructions
-- Ensure Visual C++ is installed
+- Ensure Visual Studio & C++ is installed
 - Open the project in Visual Studio (2022+) and build in `Release` mode

 The project is 1 cpp file, so it probably isn't difficult to build without VS, if desired